Active Topology Inference using Network Coding: Problem Statement

-Similarly to \cite{journal, probing}, we also assume that a predetermined routing policy maps each source-destination pair to a single route from the source to the destination.
-This implies the following three properties, first stated in \cite{journal}. \begin{itemize} \item[A1] There is a unique path from each source to each receiver. \item[A2] Two paths from the same source to different receivers take the same route until they branch, so that all 1-by-2 components have the ``inverted Y'' structure; the node where the paths to the two receivers split is called a {\em branching point}, $B$. \item[A3] Two paths from different sources to the same receiver use exactly the same set of links after they join, so that all 2-by-1 components have the ``Y'' structure; the node where the paths from the two sources merge is called a {\em joining point}, $J$. \end{itemize}

-These properties are consistent with the routing behavior in the Internet: the next hop taken by a packet is determined by a routing table lookup on the destination address.
-Each subnetwork from one source to the $N$ receivers forms a 1-by-N tree; thus, the general graph is a ``multiple-tree'' network \cite{journal}.
+In the second part, we consider directed acyclic graphs (DAGs) with M sources and N receiver nodes, which we refer to as {\em M-by-N topology}, following the terminology of \cite{journal, probing}.
+Without loss of generality (W.l.o.g.), we present most of our discussion in terms of $M=2$, \ie inferring a 2-by-N topology; an M-by-N topology can be constructed by merging smaller structures.
+Similarly to \cite{journal, probing}, we also assume that a predetermined routing policy maps each source-destination pair to a unique route from the source to the destination.\footnote{Our assumption for single path routing is based on the following reasons: (1) single path routing is the reality in most networks today: routers pick the unique next hop towards the destination; (2) this was also the assumption made by Rabbat {\em et al.} \cite{journal, probing}, which is the starting point on which we build in this paper, by adding simple network coding operations; (3) topology inference when multi-path routing is used is an open problem; the state of the art is [1], which proposes a heuristic approach; and (4) network coding is only used on special probes for the purpose of inference here, and not for throughput, which could be improved by using multi-path routing.} This implies the following three properties, first stated in \cite{journal}. \begin{itemize} \item[A1] There is a unique path from each source to each receiver. \item[A2] Two paths from the same source to different receivers take the same route until they branch, so that all 1-by-2 components have the ``inverted Y'' structure; the node where the paths to the two receivers split is called a {\em branching point}, $B$. \item[A3] Two paths from different sources to the same receiver use exactly the same set of links after they join, so that all 2-by-1 components have the ``Y'' structure; the node where the paths from the two sources merge is called a {\em joining point}, $J$. \end{itemize} These properties are consistent with destination-based routing: the next hop taken by a packet is determined by a routing table lookup on the destination address.
+Each subnetwork from one source to $N$ receivers is a 1-by-N tree; the general graph is called a ``multiple-tree'' network \cite{journal}.

-We are interested in inferring {\em logical} topologies, which are specified by the branching and joining points where the measured end-to-end paths meet.
-Intermediate nodes in a logical topology have degree at least three, and in-degree and out-degree at least one.
-Because this is necessary for identifiability, focusing on logical topologies is a standard assumption in topology inference problems.